Bali: Tourism

-Since 2011, China has displaced Japan as the second-largest supplier of tourists to Bali, while Australia still tops the list while India has also emerged as a greater supply of tourists.
+Since 2011, China has displaced Japan as the second-largest supplier of tourists to Bali, while Australia still tops the list while India has also emerged as a greater supplier of tourists.

 Chinese tourists increased by 17% in 2011 from 2010 due to the impact of ACFTA and new direct flights to Bali.

 In January 2012, Chinese tourists increased by 222.18% compared to January 2011, while Japanese tourists declined by 23.54% year on year.
 Bali is a very popular tourist destination for Indians.

 Bali authorities reported the island had 2.88 million foreign tourists and 5 million domestic tourists in 2012, marginally surpassing the expectations of 2.8 million foreign tourists.

 Based on a Bank Indonesia survey in May 2013, 34.39 per cent of tourists are upper-middle class, spending between $1,286 and $5,592, and are dominated by Australia, India, France, China, Germany and the UK.
 Some Chinese tourists have increased their levels of spending from previous years.
 30.26 per cent of tourists are middle class, spending between $662 and $1,285.
 In 2017 it was expected that Chinese tourists would outnumber Australian tourists.

 In January 2020, 10,000 Chinese tourists cancelled trips to Bali due to the COVID-19 pandemic.
 Because of the COVID-19 pandemic travel restrictions, Bali welcomed 1.07 million international travelers in 2020, most of them between January and March, which is −87% compared to 2019.
 In the first half of 2021, they welcomed 43 international travelers.
 The pandemic presented a major blow on Bali's tourism-dependent economy.
 On 3 February 2022, Bali reopened again for the first foreign tourists after 2 years of being closed due to the pandemic.

 In 2022 Indonesia's Minister of Health, Budi Sadikin, stated that the tourism industry in Bali will be complemented by the medical industry.

 At the beginning of 2023, the governor of Bali demanded a ban on the use of motorcycles by tourists.
 This happened after a series of accidents.
 Wayan Koster proposed to cancel the violators' visas.
 The move sparked widespread outrage on social media.